AdobeDocs/experience-platform.zh-Hans/help/server-api/media-edge-api/swagger.md

     },
     "/play": {
       "post": {
-        "description": "Sent when the player changes state to "playing" from another state, such as when the on ('Playing') callback is triggered by the player.
-Other states from which the player moves to "playing" include "buffering", when the user resumes from "paused", when the player recovers from an error, and during autoplay."
+        "description": "Sent when the player changes state to \"playing\" from another state, such as when the on ('Playing') callback is triggered by the player.
+Other states from which the player moves to \"playing\" include \"buffering\", when the user resumes from \"paused\", when the player recovers from an error, and during autoplay.", "requestBody": {
-        "requestBody": {
           "content": {
             "application/json": {